csound-flossmanual/csound-floss/book/10-e-csound-via-terminal.md

     Csound -d -W -osoundoutput.wav inputfile.csd

-will run Csound and render the input .csd \'inputfile.csd\' as a wav file (\'-W\' flag) to the file \'soundoutput.wav\' (\'-o\' flag).
+will run Csound and render the input .csd *inputfile.csd* as a wav file (*-W* flag) to the file *soundoutput.wav* (*-o* flag).
-Additionally displays will be suppressed as dictated by the \'-d\' flag.
+Additionally displays will be suppressed as dictated by the *-d* flag.
-The input .csd file will need to be in the current working directory as no full path has been provided. the output file will be written to the current working directory of [SFDIR](https://csound.com/docs/manual/CommandEnvironment.html) if specified.\
+The input *.csd* file will need to be in the current working directory as no full path has been provided. the output file will be written to the current working directory of [SFDIR](https://csound.com/docs/manual/CommandEnvironment.html) if specified.

-\